MatthewReid854/reliability/docs/Crosshairs.rst

 Note that crosshairs should be called after everything is added to the plot (but before plt.show()) so that the objects in the plot are identified for the 'snap to' feature.
 If something is added to the plot after calling crosshairs then you will not be able to move the crosshairs onto it.

-If your interactive development environment does not generate the plot it its own window then your plot is not interactive and this will not work.
+If your interactive development environment does not generate the plot in its own window then your plot is not interactive and this will not work.
 For iPython notebook users, the interactive window should be available by typing "%matplotlib qt" after importing matplotlib as described `here <https://stackoverflow.com/questions/14261903/how-can-i-open-the-interactive-matplotlib-window-in-ipython-notebook>`_.

 There are some customisable attributes of the crosshairs and annotations using the following inputs: